Are you are visiting our website from Mainland China?

 If you click "Yes", you will be redirected to www.hapag-lloyd.cn, our performance-optimized site for Mainland China, which provides the same content as www.hapag-lloyd.com.

 Below you find all financial announcements since the issuance of our corporate bonds in October 2010.
 To view all press releases by Hapag-Lloyd please visit the press section.

-DGAP-News: Hapag-Lloyd AG / Key word(s): Annual Results
+DGAP-News: Hapag-Lloyd AG / Key word(s): Half Year Results

 KEY FIGURES (USD)*

 *In individual cases, rounding differences may occur in the tables for computational reasons.

 |Listed:||Regulated Market in Frankfurt (Prime Standard), Hamburg; Regulated Unofficial Market in Berlin, Dusseldorf, Hanover, Munich, Stuttgart, Tradegate Exchange|